Pozen Family Center for Human Rights Laboratory Fellowship

 Ayo's thesis explores the spatial dimension of prison punishment by analyzing electronic monitoring.
 Using Cook County as a case study, her thesis uses geographic and policy texts to explore the future of U.S. prison reform.

 Madi Norman (Political Science, Philosophy and Allied Fields)

 Madi’s thesis investigates the liberal tendency to seek gender justice through policing and punishment.
 In particular, the thesis uses discourse analysis and political theory to explore contemporary iterations of carceral feminism in recent political struggles, as well as their popularity despite a growing mainstream critique of mass incarceration.

 Philip O’Sullivan (History and Math)

 Philip is writing his thesis on a history of federal police misconduct lawsuits in Chicago in the 1960s.

 Evan Zhao (Sociology, Comparative Race and Ethnic Studies)

 Evan conducts qualitative research on modernity and sexuality in China using interviews and ethnographic methods.
 Inspired by his bicultural upbringing, Evan's project questions totalizing notions of neoliberal identity politics, offering a historicist and culturally interpretive approach towards a politics of difference.
 Focusing on the relationship between globalization, the state, and civil society, he has spent the past two summers exploring local and international communities in urban China.

 The fellowship will provide:

-- Up to $500 research grant.
-After acceptance into the program, fellows will submit a detailed budget for approval of up to $500 in funds to support research including stipends for interviews, meals, books, local travel and more.
+- A research grant of up to $500.
+After acceptance into the program, fellows will submit a detailed budget for approval of up to $500 in funds to support research, including stipends for interviews, meals, books, local travel, and more.